wp-plugins/andora-lightbox/readme.txt

 = Custom Image Uploader and Organizer =

 Andora Lightbox uses our **[Image Collections](http://wordpress.org/plugins/image-collections/)** plugin to manage all images.
-You may find the concept of custom image management a familiar one if you ever worked with NexGEN Gallery plugin.
+You may find the concept of custom image management a familiar one if you ever worked with NextGEN Gallery plugin.

-* Doesn't rely on WordPress Media Gallery.
+* You are not limited by WordPress media settings.
+* You can choose any image size for grid gallery thumbnails and lightbox images.
 * Images are organized into collections .
 * Each collection has a name.
 * Each collection has it's own folder.
-* Image dimensions are not limited by WordPress media settings.
-You can choose any size for thumbnails an lightbox images.

 Create a Grid Gallery with Lightbox for your site in minutes.